mstflotfy/mstflotfy.github.io/_posts/Dev/2021-2-9-command-line-tutorial-for-the-very-beginner.md

 section: Dev
 ---

-This article is part of [A Step By Step Guide To Start A Blog With Jekyll.](/dev/step-by-step-guide-start-blog-with-jekyll/){:target="_blank"}
+This article is part of [A Step By Step Guide To Start A Blog With Jekyll.](/dev/step-by-step-guide-start-blog-with-jekyll/){:target="_blank" rel="noopener noreferrer"}

 The commands in this tutorial work on Mac and Linux.
-If you are using Windows, you will have to look up [how to install bash on Windows.](https://duckduckgo.com/?q=how+to+install+bash+on+windows&t=h_&ia=web){:target="_blank"}
+If you are using Windows, you will have to look up [how to install bash on Windows.](https://duckduckgo.com/?q=how+to+install+bash+on+windows&t=h_&ia=web){:target="_blank" rel="noopener noreferrer"}

 There is no need to memorize any command.
 Understand what each one does and how to use it.
-Then use a [cheat sheet](/dev/command-line-cheat-sheet/){:target="_blank"} when you get stuck.
+Then use a [cheat sheet](/dev/command-line-cheat-sheet/){:target="_blank" rel="noopener noreferrer"} when you get stuck.
 After a while, you will memorize the commands you repeatedly use.

 ## Outline